 The tug of war events that take place throughout Okinawa can be divided into two main categories, the June Umachi, which celebrates the rice harvest, and those on August 15th of the old calendar.
 The main tug of war events are in Yonabaru Town (Old calendar June), Itoman City (Old calendar August), and Naha City (around Solar calendar October 10th).

-The tug of war is a traditional event which involves a male and female rope connected together, acting as a harvest and thanksgiving festival, as well as praying for a good harvest in the following year and sound health.
+The tug of war is a traditional event which involves a male and female rope connected together, and has the role of being a harvest and thanksgiving festival, as well as a way of praying for a good harvest in the following year and for sound health.
 The outcome also tells the winner’s fortune for the following year, and you can see the determination in the faces of those who take part.
-Watch out for people trying to distract opponents during the match using behavioral tactics and bojutsu, the art of using a stick as a weapon.
+Watch out for people trying to distract opponents during the match using unusual behavioral tactics and bojutsu, the art of using a stick as a weapon.
 There are also other highlights which include parades and people dressed in costumes.

 In Okinawa, Obon takes place over 3 days from July 13th-15th of the lunar calendar.